Millburn High School: Athletics

 The Millburn High School Millers compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2010 realignment, the school had competed in the Skyline Division of the Northern Hills Conference.
 With 1,047 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the Freedom White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
 The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

 The school teams are officially called the Millburn Millers.
 However, most teams simply call themselves Millburn.

 The boys track team won the Group II spring / outdoor track state championship in 1957 and the Group III title in 1960.

 The Millburn baseball program set a school record in 2008 with 27 wins, finishing 27–5 with conference and winning a North II, Group III state sectional title with a 9–8 win over John F. Kennedy Memorial High School of Iselin after trailing by 8–0 in the game's fourth inning before losing 17–8 to Northern Valley Regional High School at Old Tappan in the Group III semifinal.
 In 2015, the Millers won both the Group IV state championship and the New Jersey state title with an 11–3 win against Williamstown High School, the team's first, under coach Brian Chapman, who was later named one of the ABCA / Diamond Club National Coaches of the Year.
 Millburn held a 26–6 record during their state championship run, including a 14–2 record in league play. in 2017, the program won its second Group IV title with a 10–5 win against Hunterdon Central Regional High School in the playoff finals.

-The Millburn cross country team finished 4th in the State of New Jersey at the Meet of Champions in 2007 and 7th in 2009.
+The boys' cross country team finished 4th in the State of New Jersey at the Meet of Champions in 2007 and 7th in 2009.
 Coach Jeffrey Kaye won Coach of the Year in 2004 and 2012.